About Our Programs

 To promote friendships between Whitman Students and adults with intellectual and developmental disabilities.

-Volunteers meet with their buddies twice a month at The Buddy Program events.
-Between planned events, students are expected to contact with their buddies on two other occasions throughout the month.
+Volunteers meet with their buddies once a month at Buddy Program events.
+Between planned events, students are expected to contact with their buddies once a week and as often as they would like.
 These contacts can include emails, phone calls, Facebook chats, letters, in-person outings, etc. It is best if student/buddy pairings last for at least a year.
 If a student goes abroad, his/her buddy will be assigned to someone new, but the student is encouraged to maintain contact.

 Matching occurs based on scheduling and responses to a survey in the application.